josenavasiv/wordle-clone-app/README.md

   Wordle Clone v1
 </h1>

 First iteration of the Wordle clone created with React and React-Redux w/ Redux Toolkit.
 Consumes the [Random Words](https://rapidapi.com/sheharyar566/api/random-words5/) and the [Word Dictionary](https://rapidapi.com/twinword/api/word-dictionary/) APIs from RapidAPI with Axios in order to get a random word to use for the game.
 Live at https://wordlecloneiv.netlify.app/ and hosted on [Netlify](https://www.netlify.com/).
-However, for now I removed the functionality for the app to ping the word API's and added my own word randomization.
+However, for now I have removed the functionality for the app to ping the word APIs and temporarily have added my own word randomization.

 ![alt text](https://i.imgur.com/JxQG89i.png)